KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/index.md

 # A short list of items researchers will learn in this lesson.
 learn:
-- "How to create a project on KnowPulse."
+- "How to set up your project on KnowPulse."
-- "How to backup and upload raw phenotypic data ."
+- "How to backup and upload raw phenotypic data files."
 - "How to view and download data spreadsheet."

 data-description: "Phenotypic Data."